Large staging area with packed furniture on rolling carts

 Wrapped office chairs staged in a furniture warehouse

-When tour planning sets the pace
+When route planning sets the pace

 Plan furniture logistics more efficiently